alan-agius4/speedy-webpack-sass-loader/README.md

 [![dependencies Status](https://david-dm.org/alan-agius4/speedy-webpack-sass-loader/status.svg)](https://david-dm.org/alan-agius4/speedy-webpack-sass-loader)
 [![devDependencies Status](https://david-dm.org/alan-agius4/speedy-webpack-sass-loader/dev-status.svg)](https://david-dm.org/alan-agius4/speedy-webpack-sass-loader?type=dev)

+A faster Webpack SASS Loader.

-This is a drop in replacement for [SASS Loader](https://github.com/webpack-contrib/sass-loader) It is highly simplified in order to improve performance on large application with a lot of SASS imports.
+This is a drop in replacement for [SASS Loader](https://github.com/webpack-contrib/sass-loader) It is highly simplified in order to improve build times on large application with a lot of SASS imports.

 This has mainly been developed for "legacy" SASS architecture, ie: SASS is not required within a JS file.
 However this doesn't mean it will not work with modern architectures.